yzernik/guides/index.md

 ## Additional resources about Umbrel
 {: .no_toc }

-This page features additional information about Umbrel that can't be found on the official website yet.
+This page features additional information about Umbrel that can't be found on the official website.
 This page is intended to answer your questions about Umbrel.
 ---